JacopoLucky/WordClock/README.md

 each shift register has 8 bit output so for one row of led We will need only eleven of the in order to control all the column, the remaining one willi be used o control the row input of the matrix.

+#Ver.
+0.1
+There are some example code and a first hardware scheme.